-49. In response to this risk we will review SRWC's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business are valid and accounted for correctly.
+45. In response to this risk we will review PIRC's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business were valid and accounted for correctly.
 We will review the key accounting estimates, judgements and decisions made by management.
-This will include, for example, depreciation rates and accruals.
+This will include, for example, depreciation and amortisation rates, asset valuations, provisions and arrears.